GiuParca/GiuParca/README.md

 - 💻 Tech Trekker: I said goodbye to my career in communications to dive headfirst into a full-stack development bootcamp and immerse myself in the world of front-end development

-- 🌍 Born and raised in São Paulo, I swapped my city for the fog of London, then the gastronomy and culture of Italy.
+- 🌍 Born and raised in Brazil, I swapped my city for the fog of London, then the gastronomy and culture of Italy.
 Now I'm savoring the landscapes and history of sunny Lisbon, where I currently live

 - 🔭 I’m currently working on **personal projects to boost my portfolio**